What is fetal echocardiography?

-- The provider will put gel on your belly.
+- The healthcare provider will put gel on your belly.

-- The provider will use an electronic device called a transducer that sends out sound waves.
+- The provider will use a handheld electronic device called a transducer that sends out sound waves.

-- He or she will move the transducer around to get the best images of the fetal heart.
+- They will move the transducer around to get the best images of the fetal heart.
 You may feel pressure as the transducer moves over your belly.

 - Once the exam is complete, the gel is wiped off.

-Sometimes an endo-vaginal echocardiogram is done early in pregnancy to monitor the developing fetus' heartbeat.
-The healthcare provider puts a small echocardiogram probe into the vagina instead of putting it on the belly.
+Sometimes an endovaginal echocardiogram is done early in pregnancy to monitor the developing baby's heartbeat.
+The provider puts a small echocardiogram probe into the vagina instead of putting it on the belly.

 What happens after fetal echo?

 Your healthcare provider will look at the results.
-He or she may order more tests or procedures.
+You may need more tests or procedures.
 They may include:

 - Treatment.
 This may be medicine or procedures to treat fetal heart problems.